mayerg0/car-price-prediction-spark/README.md

 If Spark is available on your local machine, the notebook can be executed locally without re-installing Spark

 ## Steps
-The goal of the project is to build a Spark pipeline that trains a random forest regression model.
-The best model is then selected and evaluated using cross-validation and grid search.

 The notebook executes the following steps: